How to Build Your Photography Portfolio's SEO (Without Being an SEO Expert)

 SEO isn't a one-time project.
 It's an ongoing accumulation of signals that tell Google your site is authoritative and relevant.

 Month 1-3: Fix your website basics.
-Add proper text content, fix technical issues, set up Google Search Console.
+Add proper text content, fix technical issues, set up Google Search Console, create or optimize your Google Business Profile.

-Month 7-12: Continue link building, add new content, monitor your rankings.
-You should start seeing movement for local searches.
+Month 7-12: Continue link building, add new content, monitor your rankings in Google Search Console.
+You should start seeing movement for local and niche-specific searches.

 Year 2+: Compound your gains.
 Each new backlink builds on previous ones.
-Maintain consistency.
+Maintain consistency and your visibility will keep growing even if you take breaks from active outreach.

 The Photographers Who Get This